UncleGene/concur/rency/rency.md

 our approach - so we need to invest in a mechanism that will allow us to demonstrate the problem and to see if our mitigations work.

-&#9679; First of all, we need to make sure that we use in test the same database engine and adaptor as anywhere else.
+- First of all, we need to make sure that we use in test the same database engine and adaptor as anywhere else.
 Default sqlite is useless for our purposes.
 But please, PLEASE, make sure that the database name is different!

-&#9679; second - we just need to add to our code a helper function that will simulate the multi-process environment
+- second - we just need to add to our code a helper function that will simulate the multi-process environment

-&#9679; here we fork provided block of code to multiple processes
+  - we fork provided block of code to multiple processes

-&#9679; and make sure at the end that all processes succeed
+  - and make sure at the end that all processes succeed

 ### RAILS_ENV=test #2
 In reality this is a little bit more involved.
 As we are testing for concurrency, we need to handle all shared resources safely ourselves.

-&#9679; we need to make sure that each of our processes has its own database connection (fork creates an exact copy, so without this all processes will try to se the same connection)
+- we need to make sure that each of our processes has its own database connection (fork creates an exact copy, so without this all processes will try to se the same connection)

-&#9679; and we need to take care of another shared resource, IO.
+- and we need to take care of another shared resource - IO.
 Without this precaution all processes can try to output everything at once, and good luck in trying to parse interleaved exception backtraces.